 This service has been designed to help small businesses and individuals who are involved in a dispute about an intellectual property right such as a patent, trade mark, protected design or copyright.
 We can help before the dispute becomes a court case.
 We can assist with settlement and mediation.
 If official proceedings have started in any of the UK Intellectual Property Office (IPO), oppositions before UK Trade Mark Registry or Appointed Person or proceedings in the Intellectual Property Enterprise Court (IPEC) or IP matters in the High Court, then we may be able to help.

 The service is available to those who cannot reasonably afford to pay for professional for advice.
 However, if you are not totally without financial resources but are unable to find affordable services, you may also want to access the service to be signposted to more affordable resources suitable to your needs or perhaps to gain advice on alternative strategies.
-Your case officer may also at some stage suggest that you transition to become a paying client.

 We can help those who want to make a complaint (claimant) as well as those who have received a complaint against them (defendant).
 Intellectual property issues can be complex and people can infringe others’ IP rights without intending to do so.
 So even if you chose the wrong brand or inadvertently infringe a patent, this service could still help you.
 When you are in that situation, it is important to get good advice as soon as you can.
 Some situations may not be clear: and some may require nuanced solutions.
-This means that the courts are not the best place to resolve a dispute.
+This means that the courts are not always the best place to resolve a dispute.
 Reaching a friendly settlement is nearly always better, for both sides.
 Therefore, the service may refer you to what is called mediation.
 This is a process where an independent mediator will help the parties reach a compromise that can be reflected in an agreement.
 This mediator may be provided by the IPO mediation service.

 The service cannot pay any court fees or other expenses on your behalf.
 For example, if you need an expert, they may charge fees.
 The service does not provide experts.
 In litigation, the court or tribunal will usually order the losing party to pay at least some of the winning party’s legal costs and expenses.
 If such an order is made against you, the service cannot help you with your obligation to pay those costs.